-AQA A Level Biology复习笔记7.3.5 Evolution
+AQA A Level Biology复习笔记7.3.7 Types of Speciation

 Evolution The allele frequencies (within the gene pool) of a population can change over time due to processes such as natural selection When the allele frequencies of a population change suf...